dougsweetser/Q/docs/Stuff/art.md

 ## Quantum

-### Groups of Coherent Photons Are Waves and Particles
+### "Groups of Coherent Photons Behave Like Waves and Particles"
-36"x24" Computer print
+36"x24", Computer graphic, 1995

 It's the source, not the slits.

 ![](../images/Stuff/Art/photons_900.png)

 A source for light **must be coherent** to create an interference pattern.
 That requires organization.
+The middle column is incoherent and never has an interference pattern.

-### The Speed of Light According to Rene Magritte
+### "The Speed of Light According to Rene Magritte"
-Mixed media, 1995
+Mixed media, 60"x36", 1995

 The speed of light is about the relationship between time and space, not how fast something is going.